ryanpeach/mdlinker/Readme.md

 - [X] Duplicate Alias: If using something like [logseq aliases](https://unofficial-logseq-docs.gitbook.io/unofficial-logseq-docs/beginner-to-advance-features/aliases), make sure they are always unique (also compares them to filenames).
 - [X] Broken Wikilink: Some wikilinks linked resource does not exist.
 Maybe you should create the page, or maybe the link title is misspelled?
 - [X] Unlinked Text: Text was detected which is very similar to some file title or alias.
 Maybe you should wrap it as a link?

+# Future

+- [ ] LSP Implementation
+- [ ] Logseq Plugin

+## Maybe

+Id like to see if there are other plugins for these before implementing them myself.

 - [ ] Missing "Related To":
   - [ ] If one block contains 2 or more wikilinks, add each of them to each other's "Related To"
   - [ ] If one block with a wikilink has a subblock with a wikilink, add each of them to each other's "Related To"